 When you come into the building for an appointment, please follow the signage at the front door.
-Do not bring family members with you unless you require assistance.
+Only bring family members with you IF you require assistance.

-You must wear a mask and keep it over your nose and mouth the entire time you are on site.
+You must wear a mask and keep it over your nose and mouth the entire time you are on site if you have symptoms.
 You must use the hand sanitizer and self-screen at the front door before you go to your appointment.
-If you have respiratory symptoms of any kind, CALL the clinic first to alert them of your condition.
+If you have respiratory symptoms of any kind, please alert the staff of your condition when you check in.

 For our After-Hours Clinic, please call the answering service to book your appointment as per your physician’s phone voice mail message.
 Remember to wear a face mask for your appointment.

 Here are some important resources for you regarding COVID-19: